CodeByHarri/EY_Data_Science_Comp_2019/README.md

 # **EVALUATION**

 # **SUBMISSION & RESULTS**
 * I ended up with an F1 score of 0.8703.
-For comparison students whom had submitted the x & y entry as the exit, and then determined the class scored 0.86002.
+For comparison students whom had calculated the x & y entry as the exit, and then determined the class scored 0.86002.
 * This ranked me 106th globally and 24th in Australia.

 # **AREA FOR FUTURE IMPROVEMENT**